lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 Refreshing a deployment's Docker images
 =======================================

-Besides developing the service's Helm chart, you can also test branch builds of your service's Docker images inside Deployment_ resources.
+Besides developing the Helm chart, you can also test branch builds of your application's Docker images inside Deployment_ resources.

-To start, ensure that the Deployment_ is using development builds of your service's Docker images.
+To start, ensure that the Deployment_ is using development builds of your application's Docker images.
-The best way to do this is to edit the service's Helm chart for the service in the development environment and to :ref:`sync those changes <updating-and-resyncing-from-branch>`.
+The best way to do this is to edit the application's Helm chart for the application in the development environment and to :ref:`sync those changes <updating-and-resyncing-from-branch>`.
-For many services you can set the ``appVersion`` in the field in the service's ``Chart.yaml`` file to the name of the development Docker tag (see also :doc:`upgrade`).
+For many applications you can set the ``appVersion`` in the field in the application's ``Chart.yaml`` file to the name of the development Docker tag (see also :doc:`upgrade`).

 You should also ensure that the Deployment_ is always pulling new images, rather than caching them, by setting the ``imagePullPolicy`` to ``Always``.
 This is covered in :ref:`deploy-branch-prep`.

-When new Docker images for your services are available with the corresponding branch tag from a container repository, you will need to restart the deployments using those images.
+When new Docker images for your application are available with the corresponding branch tag from a container repository, you will need to restart the deployments using those images.
 See :ref:`branch-deploy-restart`.

 .. _branch-deploy-restart: